 To help ensure effective implementation of the CSR process, be sure to use the most current CSR document(s) and CSR matrix during the internal audit of the organization’s processes.
 Ensure the processes include any CSR requirements or expectations.
 Keeping the review process based will help the organization determine if the integration of CSR requirements is effective.

-Internal Audits and CSRs
+External and Internal Audits and CSRs

 CSRs are a critical component of an IATF 16949® quality system.
 Your organization’s 3rd party auditor will be reviewing CSR gathering, communicating, and implementation at every audit.
 The auditor will also be reviewing how you introduce new CSRs and any modified/revised CSRs.
 Furthermore, customer audits will focus on CSR requirements.
 It is to the organization’s advantage to have a strong process for ensuring the effective gathering, communication, and implementation of the customers’ CSR documents and expectations.
 Watch the video for helpful best practices and pitfalls to avoid regarding CSRs.

 Certification Readiness Audits